 Here is a bit more about the two of us:

 Dr Penny Pullan is Director of Making Projects Work Ltd. Penny is a highly-qualified project manager, facilitator and trainer, with a broad experience both inside multinational companies and as an external consultant.
 Penny is experienced in facilitating risk workshops and equipping others to do so.
 She co-edited the book ‘Business Analysis and Leadership: Influencing change’ published by Kogan Page in 2013 and contributed to ‘The Gower Handbook of People in Project Management’ published by Gower in 2013.
 Her latest book is ‘Virtual Leadership: Practical Strategies for Getting the Best out of Virtual Work and Virtual Teams’.

 +44 (0) 1509 821691

-Ruth Murray-Webster is Director of Lucidus Consulting Limited.
-Ruth is a highly-qualified and respected business consultant, with broad experience in managing organisational change in a cross-cultural context and across a wide range of sectors, and a particular interest in the human aspects of effective change management.
-She is co-author of two earlier Gower books, Understanding and Managing Risk Attitude (2007) and Managing Group Risk Attitude (2008), both with Dr David Hilson.
+Dr Ruth Murray-Webster is a highly-qualified and respected business consultant, with broad experience in managing organisational change in a cross-cultural context and across a wide range of sectors, and a particular interest in the human aspects of effective change management.
+She is co-author of three other Gower books, Understanding and Managing Risk Attitude (2007), Managing Group Risk Attitude (2008) and A Short Guide to Risk Appetite (2012), all with Dr David Hilson.